Degree Programs - first part

 Entrance into the program: In order to enter a program leading to the degree Master of Science in Applied Mathematics, the prospective student is strongly advised to possess either a bachelor’s degree with a major in mathematics or a bachelor’s degree in another discipline with a strong mathematical orientation.

-Minor in MA: The minor in math requires a minimum of 16 quarter-hours of graduate-level (3000-4000 numbered) courses with a minimum GQPR of 3.0, either as
+Minor in MA for PhD students: The minor in math requires a minimum of 16 quarter-hours of graduate-level (3000-4000 numbered) courses with a minimum GQPR of 3.0, either as

 • 4 courses at 4xxx or